Unity-Technologies/megacity-metro/README.md

 ## Important Note Before You Begin

-The Megacity-Metro sample is large, so the **first time** cloning and playing the sample may take more time than expected.
+The Megacity Metro sample is large, so the **first time** cloning and playing the sample may take more time than expected.
 Subsequent plays should load much quicker because of caching.

 First time clone and load time estimates:
-- Cloning the Megacity-Metro repo: Up to 20 min
+- Cloning the Megacity Metro repo: Up to 20 min
 - Opening the project with library build: Up to 20 min
 - Building the project for each platform for the first time: Up to 50 min.
 Navigate to `Project Settings > Other Settings > Configuration > C++ Compiler Configuration`and set `Debug` if you need to compile faster than optimal.

-To get the Megacity-Metro sample, you can clone the project using Git.
+To get the Megacity Metro sample, you can clone the project using Git.
 **Please note that direct download of the project is not currently supported for this repository**.

 ## Clone the Project

 Before you can clone the project, you must install Git Large File Support (LFS).
-Megacity-Metro uses Git LFS to handle all large assets required locally.
+Megacity Metro uses Git LFS to handle all large assets required locally.
 Refer to [Git LFS installation options](https://github.com/git-lfs/git-lfs/wiki/Installation) for instructions on Windows and Mac.

 ## Quick Start